rickyfuk/employeetracker/README.md

 ```

 2. The user will get the 17 options to perform different functions on the main page.
+3. Please make sure the password for your database has been enter on the connection.js before the application is running

 # Code Style